Data model

 deleted_at timestamp Date of deletion

-Exporting the data model references subnets and documents attached to a connected external entity.
+The data model export lists subnets and documents attached to a connected external entity.

-In the application, a subnet can be attached to a connected external entity from a connected external entity object.
+In the app, a subnet can be linked to a connected external entity from a connected external entity object.
+A document can be attached to a connected external entity from a connected external entity object.

 Network switches